KumarRobotics/imu_vn_100/README.md

 `imu/imu` (`sensor_msgs/Imu`)

-If `imu_compensated` is `false`, the default, then the message contains the *uncompensated* (for the definition of UNCOMPENSATED, please refer to the [user manual](http://www.vectornav.com/docs/default-source/documentation/vn-100-documentation/UM001.pdf?sfvrsn=10)) angular velocity and linear acceleration.
+If `compensated` is `false`, the default, then the message contains the *uncompensated* (for the definition of UNCOMPENSATED, please refer to the [user manual](http://www.vectornav.com/docs/default-source/documentation/vn-100-documentation/UM001.pdf?sfvrsn=10)) angular velocity and linear acceleration.
 Otherwise both are *compensated*.

 `imu/magnetic_field` (`sensor_msgs/MagneticField`)

 Magnetic field.
-If `imu_compensated` is `false` then it is *uncompensated* otherwise it is *compensated*.
+Always *compensated*.

 `imu/pressure` (`sensor_msgs/FluidPressure`)